Primary Education (5-11) with QTS BA (Hons)

 Year Three

-Your final year teaches you the philosophies of education and the different notions/purposes of education.
-You will explore critical perspectives on the role of educators, and education within and outside of the school context.
+In your final year, you will study philosophies of education and contemporary debates on the purposes of education.
+You will also explore critical perspectives on the role of the early years educator and focus on preparing for employment.

 Subject Knowledge, Curriculum and Pedagogy